Master of Science in Nursing (MSN)

-As a graduate of this program, you are eligible for certification through the American Nurses Credentialing Center and the American Academy of Nurse Practitioners as an Adult Gerontology Primary Care Nurse Practitioner upon completion of your degree.
+Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center and the American Academy of Nurse Practitioners as an Adult-Gerontology Primary Care Nurse Practitioner.
 Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensure Board.

 42 credit hours